Natural Earth Eco Living Garden Villages & Projects.

 In war time people have grown around 80% of the nation’s food needs.

-Street parties, community bring and share meals and celebrations are also a great way of sharing food grown and people getting together without lots of expense, these are springing up all over the world.
+Community bring and share meal gatherings and celebrations are also a great way of sharing food grown and people getting together without lots of expense.

 “Pay as You Feel” Café, often from donated food (which may have gone to landfill), or grown foods, are emerging to help share food, not dependent on money.